Repossessing Apartments: Five Situations in Which It’s Not Allowed

 Your landlord has a similar apartment available

 Your landlord cannot repossess your apartment if they own a similar one that is vacant or will be on the date they’re planning to take back your apartment.
-However, the other apartment must be similar in terms of size, location and monthly rent for you to benefit from this protection.
+However, the other apartment must be similar in size, location and monthly rent for you to benefit from this protection.

 You are a low-income senior